citadel-tech/coinswap/docs/bitcoind.md

 # Working with `bitcoind` for the Mutinynet

+In this tutorial, we will guide you through setting up [Mutinynet](https://github.com/benthecarman/bitcoin/tree/mutinynet-inq-29), which running on the [inquisition hardfork](https://github.com/bitcoin-inquisition/bitcoin) of bitcoin core, to allow experimental consensus rules, while maintaining compatibility with existing Bitcoin consensus rules.

+Coinswap doesn't need any experimental consensus.
+Mutinynet serves as a stable public Bitcoin Signet network to host the first movers of the coinswap marketplace.

-In this tutorial, we will guide you through setting up [Mutinynet](https://github.com/benthecarman/bitcoin/tree/mutinynet-inq-29), a fork of Bitcoin Core.
-We will cover basic operations like creating wallets, generating blocks, checking balances, and sending Bitcoin between two wallets.
+This tutorial will cover basic operations like setting up, creating wallets, getting funds, checking balances, and sending sats between two wallets using `bitcoin-cli`.

 ### 1. Installing `bitcoind`